One mistake = trust destroyed.

 Isolation is expensive → Isolation is the same price

-Trust the code → Trust the architecture
+Trust the code → Trust the boundary

 Never trust shared databases.